mcjazzyfunky/archived-php-logging/README.md

 # Project status

-"php-logging" is a very new project and still in alpha state.<br/>
+"php-logging" is currently in beta state.<br/>
 While the API is almost final and the implementation is already working, there's still a lot to do regarding finalizing code, unit testing and inline documentation.